 - Thalamus: relays sensory signals to the cerebral cortex.
 Damage to the posterolateral thalamus is most often associated with action tremors.

 - Basal ganglia: plays a role in voluntary motor control.
 Damage to an area of the basal ganglia called the substantia nigra may result in a head tremor or a type of resting tremor called Parkinsonian tremors.

 - Cerebellum: coordinates voluntary movements.
 A stroke in the cerebellum may result in action tremors.

 - Brainstem: plays a role in maintaining basic bodily functions.
 Damage in this area can result in a palatal tremor, which affects the soft palate in the mouth.
 Brainstem strokes, as well as thalamic and cerebellar strokes, may also result in a type of resting tremor referred to as rubral or Holmes’ tremors.

 - Frontal lobe: essential for higher level cognitive functions.
 Task-specific tremors associated with writing may occur following a stroke in this area.

 Although damage to each of these areas of the brain may cause tremors, it is important to remember that tremors are a relatively uncommon effect of stroke.
 While tremors are more likely to occur following a hemorrhagic stroke, they may also occur after an ischemic stroke.

 In addition to individuals developing tremors after stroke, some survivors with an existing tremor at the time of their stroke may find that their tremors improve or disappear after stroke.
 This is a relatively rare occurrence, but it does demonstrate that different brain areas may be involved with the development of tremors.

 Treatment for Tremors After Stroke

-So, here are the best treatment options that you can present to your medical team to resolve tremors after stroke:
+With this in mind, here are some of the best treatment options to resolve tremors after stroke: